TomConlin/trouble_w_triples/README.md

 	116,909

-  282,056 / 116,909 = 2.412
-Appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice, lets see if that is true.
+  282,056 / 116,909 = 2.412 appears to a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice, lets see if that is true.

 Remember this next command produces a distribution of counts for duplications, so the first number is how many non-canonical DwCT appeared, the second number of times"